MicrosoftDocs/win32/desktop-src/search/iitempropertybag-read.md

 ---
-Description: Causes one or more properties to be read from the property bag.
+description: Causes one or more properties to be read from the property bag.
 The IItemPropertyBag interface is supported only on Windows XP and Windows Server 2003, and should no longer be used. ms.assetid: 78a63ef0-1b79-4b07-9121-a6fbd1116c4b
 title: IItemPropertyBag::Read method
 ms.topic: reference